Have you been stressing out about losing weight?

 Here’s permission to stop torturing yourself!

 I’m gonna be brutally honest and tell you all that when I got this particular set of pictures back from my photographer, I didn’t even want to post them.
 I’ve still been unhappy with my baby weight that is not only still hanging around but literally not budging ONE POUND since about 2 weeks postpartum.
 So I’ve been a little hypercritical of my body lately.
+I know some people who, in this situation, would be looking for the best fat burner pills they can get, and I can’t blame them for that.

 So instead of trashing the pics, I decided to throw them all up here (Ok, ok…not ALL of them, I still get to filter through some) and talk about why I’m letting myself stop trying to “lose weight”.

 Most of us know that the number on the scale actually means very little – right?
 I mean, it doesn’t tell us about bone density or hormone changes or health history or muscle to fat ratio, etc. Instead it gives us an annoying number to fixate on and stress about.
+Of course, it can sometimes give us an indication that we may be carrying a little extra weight but we can often just tell anyway, no need for a scale.
+Of course, if you’re uncomfortable in your own skin, you can click here to find some methods to shed some excess weight but there’s really no pressure to.
+You should love yourself!

 But the fact is that I personally do have extra fat hanging around after this last baby (who turns 6 months in 3 days!
 Make it slow down!!).
 I’ve made some dietary changes and some exercise attempts in the past several months with very little success.
 See my post-partum updates here, here and here.